Applying for a marine licence

-Band 1 - low risk activities that are subject to a simpler licensing process.
-Types of activities that are considered Band 1 can be found on the Band 1 guidance page
+Low risk activities that are subject to a simpler licensing process.
+Read more about types of activities that are considered Band 1.

 - Small to medium scale construction, alteration or improvement of works eg coastal defence works, bridge repairs